palubad/GEE-functions-codes/README.md

 #### How to use this function?
 1. Define the Image from which bands you want create an Image Collection
-2. Load the GEE repository using the `require('users/danielp/functions:bandsToImgCollection')`, e.g. `var theFunction = require('users/danielp/functions:bandsToImgCollection')`
+2. Load the GEE repository using `require('users/danielp/functions:bandsToImgCollection')`, e.g. `var theFunction = require('users/danielp/functions:bandsToImgCollection')`
-3. Add input parameters (collection and ROI) and use the function, e.g. `var finalCollection = theFunction.bandsToImgCollection(YOUR_IMAGE))`
+3. Add the input parameter (image) and use the function, e.g. `var finalCollection = theFunction.bandsToImgCollection(YOUR_IMAGE))`